The Student Room GroupThe Student Room Group

 For a list of core and likely optional modules, please visit our website. https://www.canterbury.ac.uk/study-here/courses/applied-criminology

-Canterbury Christ Church University reviews
+Canterbury Christ Church University student reviews

 (4.1)